 Practical Implementation Guide

 The final phase involves managing drafting and conducting the Viva Voce.
 Require modular submissions, not a single 4,000-word draft.
 Read the complete draft once, providing feedback on structure and argument, not copy-editing.
-Conclude with the Viva Voce, allowing the student to reflect on their journey.
+Conclude with the Viva Voce, allowing the student to reflect on their process.

 Extended Essay Across Subjects

 The teacher guides a mathematics student to define the algorithms they will use to model traffic flow.
-The pupil produces a proof of concept demonstrating how they will apply graph theory.
+The learner produces a proof of concept demonstrating how they will apply graph theory.
 This ensures the essay is grounded in application.

 The teacher prompts an English student to list the literary devices they intend to analyse across two novels.
-The pupil generates a thematic matrix, plotting quotes and techniques against their chosen theme.
+The learner generates a thematic matrix, plotting quotes and techniques against their chosen theme.
 This prevents a narrative summary.

 The teacher reviews a biology student's risk assessment and equipment list, noting that the temperature ranges are too broad.
-The pupil conducts a pilot trial to test the equipment and narrows their range based on the results.
+The learner conducts a pilot trial to test the equipment and narrows their range based on the results.
 This prevents wasted effort on a flawed design.

 How much time should I spend supervising each student?